tliron/turandot/README.md

 inventory backends, as well as any container image repository adhering to the [OCI](https://www.opencontainers.org/) or Docker standards, e.g.
 [Quay](https://github.com/quay/quay) and [Harbor](https://goharbor.io/).
 Indeed, the internal
-repository is a simple Docker repository.
-Note that Turandot can store and retrieves CSAR files from such repositories even though they are not container images.
+repository is implemented via the reference Docker repository.
+(Note that Turandot can store and retrieve CSAR files from such repositories even though they are not container images.)

-The built-in inventory does not have to be used in production, but it can be useful as a local cache if the repositories are slow to access or if access is unreliable, e.g. on cloud edge datacenters.
+The built-in inventory does not have to be used in production, but it can be useful as a local cache in cases in which the main inventories are slow to access or if access is unreliable, e.g. on cloud edge datacenters.

 ### Why use TOSCA and CSARs instead of packaged Helm charts?

 Turandot comes with a Helm profile that allows you to package one or more Helm charts inside the CSAR or install them from an external chart repository.
 See the [example](examples/helm/).
 This feature allows you to combine the advantages of TOSCA and Turandot with existing Helm packaging efforts.
+Up to Helm version 3, Helm had an in-cluster controller named Tiller.
+At version 3 it was removed, leaving Helm entirely devoted to text templating.
+Turandot can be understood in this context as a super-charged replacement for Tiller.

-However, it is worth considering converting your Helm charts into pure TOSCA CSARs.
+All that said, it is worth considering abandoning Helm entirely and converting your charts into pure TOSCA CSARs.
 A Helm chart is essentially a collection of text templates for low-level Kubernetes YAML resource manifests stored in a bespoke [repository format](https://helm.sh/docs/topics/chart_repository/).
-Up to Helm version 3, it had an in-cluster controller named Tiller.
-At version 3 it was removed, leaving Helm entirely devoted to text templating.

 Text templating is a rather miserable mechanism for generating YAML, and it's hard to use it to model reusable types.
 By contrast, TOSCA is a strictly-typed object-oriented language that supports inheritance and topological composition, making it vastly superior for modeling complex cloud workloads.
-TOSCA is an industry-supported standard created exactly for this purpose.
+TOSCA and CSAR are industry-supported standards.

 ### Why is it called "Turandot"?